onebeyond/license-checker-action/README.md

-# npm License Checker javascript action
+# npm license-checker-action javascript action

-This action prints check licenses of npm dependencies.
+This action prints check licenses of npm dependencies and makes the workflow to pass/fail depending on the result.

 ## Inputs